Tuufless/FFXIV-Elemental-Raid-Macros/_current/ex2.en.md

 # Everkeep (Extreme)

 <div style="background-color: #200 ; padding: 10px; border: 1px solid;">
-<b>UNDER CONSTRUCTION - the strats here have not yet settled, and can still
-change.</b>
+<b>Note:</b> As an EX trial, this will eventually follow whatever Game8 decides on.
 </div>

-**Note:** As an EX trial, this will eventually follow whatever Game8 decides on.

-PF currently follows mostly Hamkatsu's guide, although note that it is still early and modifications may still be made.
+PF currently follows Hamkatsu's guide:

 {% include youtube.html id="2Yq4hrQQsNI" %}

 ### Things to check on Party Finder

 - How the party will resolve [Projection of Turmoil](#projection-of-turmoil).
+  - Note that the "cheese" strat will be patched out shortly.

 ## English